Deep, dense red. Intense, brooding primary notes of dark plum fruit and dark chocolate which are lightly seasoned with vanillin oak.

 Each of the different parcels of fruit from across the vineyard sites were picked on their merit.
 Fermentation started after 2-3 days with plunging of the cap to extract colour and tannin from the skins.
 The wine was pressed at completion of fermentation and settled before being placed into French oak barriques, where malolactic fermentation took place, prior to filtration and bottling.

-Palate: It has mouth-filling flavours of ripe raspberry and strawberry.
+This pinot noir is deep purple with hints of crimson.
+A rich and complex nose showing generous aromas of ripe dark cherry and red berry fruits dominating against a background layer of spice and savoury complexity.
+It has mouth-filling flavours of ripe raspberry and strawberry.
 The fruit flavours are balanced by a good concentration of fine, soft, silky tannins and enough acidity to give definition to the finish which is long and persistent with lingering ripe fruit.
+The wine is drinking well now and will develop more complex and savoury characters with some more time in the bottle.
+It could be cellared for another four to eight years.

 Bright and lifted aromas of lemon and lime on the nose - hallmarks of this low-yielding vineyard.
 Early picked, having only 10% alcohol, this Semillon has very delicate mouth-feel and litheness, yet shows astoundingly bright lime-fruit and green-melon presence and persistence.
 The acidity is totally balanced, giving sustaining juicy vigour and fine structure.
 A classic Hunter Semillon.